Why this course?

 What you’ll study

 Practical chemistry laboratory sessions help you to master the basic preparative and analytical skills.
-You can also choose elective subjects from other areas throughout the University.
 You’ll spend one afternoon in the laboratory and the rest of your time will be in lectures and tutorials.

 Years 2 & 3